Retro Coffee Maker: 7 Picks For Vintage Style Lovers

 Brew strength control is the final feature to consider.
-This option slows the brewing cycle to extract more flavor from the ground coffee for a more robust cup.
-Adding extra coffee grinds also ups the flavor of your brew, but not to the same extent.
+This option slows the brewing cycle to extract more flavour from the ground coffee for a more robust cup.
+Adding extra coffee grinds also ups the flavour of your brew, but not to the same extent.
 And you’ll spend more money buying ground coffee in the long run.

 We don’t usually prioritize aesthetics when buying coffee gear.
-But when you’re shopping for a retro coffee machine, funky style and fun colors are a big part of the appeal!
+But when you’re shopping for a retro coffee machine, funky style and fun colours are a big part of the appeal!

-Every machine listed makes excellent coffee, so there’s nothing wrong with choosing based on color or design to match your kitchen decor.
+Every machine listed makes excellent coffee, so there’s nothing wrong with choosing based on colour or design to match your kitchen decor.

-Most of the models listed here come in various colors.
-There are retro design classics like teal and red or more subtle plain colors like black, cream, and chrome.
+Most of the models listed here come in various colours.
+There are retro design classics like teal and red or more subtle plain colours like black, cream, and chrome.
 Many of the coffee makers are part of complete retro-style kitchen sets – something to consider if you’re also shopping for a toaster, blender, or other small appliance.

 In the market for something simpler?
 Or more complicated?
 Check out the rest of the list.
 All seven coffee makers featured here brew great coffee and have the retro aesthetic you crave.
 One of them is sure to suit your needs and deliver your perfect cup!